civo/status/content/issues/2024-05-01-nyc1-connection-issues.md

 ---

+2024-05-02 01:15:00 UTC

+work continues with restoring affected pods, VMs and other resources in NYC1.
+We are currently hoping to have this work finished off in the next half an hour or so.

+---

 2024-05-02 00:45:00 UTC

 we are seeing the count of affected resources decrease but are still working on the wider issue.
 We will next update in half an hour.